 and conquest; and another bitter conflict has exploded in Israel and the Gaza Strip.
 Peace, right now, feels like a fantasy born of a narcotic smoked in a pipe.

 No it doesn't.
-Kill enough Muslims- unless they have nukes- fast enough and frequently enough and we will have no problem.
+Kill enough of the enemy- unless they have nukes- fast enough and frequently enough and you will have no problem.

 Peace is a hard thing to make, and a hard thing to find.